-When I was gearing up to plan our wedding (no, we still don’t have a new date set!
+When I was gearing up to plan our wedding a while back (no, we still don’t have a new date set!
 LOL!)
-I was browsing through Instagram and searching for a local food catering company that we could hire for our special day!
-That’s when I came across Salt N Sear Catering’s IG account.
+I was browsing through Instagram and searching for a local food catering company when I stumbled across Salt N Sear Catering’s IG account.
 First off, if you don’t follow them, stop what your doing and take a peek at their drool-worthy feed, you won’t regret it!

 Today, Jean from Salt N Sear Catering is sharing all of the details on how to recreate their beer crust pizza dough recipe!
 You’ll want to bookmark this one … trust me!

 Hi there!
 Chef Jean Jacques Kabuya here from Salt N Sear Catering.
 Salt N Sear is a family-owned and operated catering company out of Vancouver, BC.
 My beautiful wife, Janice, and I run the company together.
 While Janice and I, together, are the heart and soul of Salt N Sear, the inspiration for our company comes from my mother, and from everything she taught me about cooking.

 I was born in Lusaka, Zambia and moved to Canada with my mother at the age of 5.
 My mom’s love of tasty food and cooking is what started me on the road to becoming a chef.
 I started helping her in the kitchen as soon as I could walk.
 She taught me how to cook and to keep our African traditions alive.